JohnPaulinePineda/Portfolio_Project_56/docs/index.md

         * <span style="color: #FF0000">factor</span> = 0.10 (percentage by which the learning rate is reduced)
         * <span style="color: #FF0000">patience</span> = 3 (number of epochs with no improvement after which training stops)
         * <span style="color: #FF0000">min_lr</span> = 0.000001 (lower bound for the learning rate to prevent it from becoming too small)
-    * <span style="color: #FF0000">ModelCheckpoint</span> to save the model at specified intervals during training and enabling the sunsequent restoration of the best-performing model, with fixed hyperparameters as follows:
+    * <span style="color: #FF0000">ModelCheckpoint</span> to save the model at specified intervals during training and enabling the subsequent restoration of the best-performing model, with fixed hyperparameters as follows:
         * <span style="color: #FF0000">monitor</span> = validation loss (metric to track)
         * <span style="color: #FF0000">save_best_only</span> = true (only saves the model when the monitored metric improves)
         * <span style="color: #FF0000">save_weights_only</span> = false (saving the entire model and not just the weights)